 December full moon is commonly known in the Northern Hemisphere as the Full Long Nights Moon.
 It takes its name from the winter solstice, which has the longest night in the year.
 The Full Long Nights Moon cuts a soaring trajectory through the wintery skies, in direct opposition to the low-hanging sun.
-This year, it is the very last full moon before the winter solstice, which makes it the Mourning Moon according to Pagan tradition.
+This year, it is the very last full moon before the 2019 winter solstice, which makes it the Mourning Moon according to Pagan tradition.
 For our early Pagan ancestors this was a time of cleansing by stopping bad habits to make one stronger to service the cold winter ahead.
 The Algonquins called this full moon the Cold Moon, in reference to the cold light it casts upon long winter nights.
 Strangely enough, in certain other cultures, December’s full moon can actually be associated with warmth.

 |December Full Moon Calendar|